erroronline1/caro/readme.md

 * date input.
 Controls appearance of input options
 * phone input.
 Controls appearance of keypad on mobile devices
 * mail input.
 Controls appearance of keypad on mobile devices
+* link input.
+Wraps the value with the specific character pattern *href='{VALUE}'* to be displayed as a link within the application.
+This works in principle manually for other fields as well, if this kind of value is provided.
+This possible adverse behaviour is recognized within the [risk assessment](#risk-assessment)
 * product selection input, optional as multiple.
 Accesses the products database
 * range input, min, max and step optional
 * links